xbrainmap/xbrainmap/xbrainmap/xbrain-py/v3_segment_big_data/README.rst

 *\2. source activate Ilastik-devel*

-# Segment sub-volume files created in previous step assuming 12 python processes.
+# Segment sub-volume files created in previous step assuming 12 python processes on 12 servers.

-*\3. mpirun –np 12 python segment_subvols_pixels.py*
+*\3. mpirun -f $HOSTLIST –np 12 python segment_subvols_pixels.py*

 The above command creates NNN sub-volume files (036 files in this example) in a newly created directory called “/home/projects/sample1_tiff_pixels_maps”.
 Each file has K datasets (K is the number of object types/labeled classes in Ilastik trained file), each dataset is for the segmented image for a labeled class for that sub-volume.